Gonorrhoea among men

 Number of men reported with laboratory-diagnosed gonorrhoea in the past 12 months

-Number of men 15 years and older
+Number of men aged ≥15 years

 Numerator/denominator